 If we scroll down, the logged in user’s favorite assets are visible (if the user has favorite assets).
-To add or remove an asset as a favorite, click the star in the bottom right of the asset thumbnail.
+To add or remove an asset as a favorite, click the star on the bottom right of the asset thumbnail.
 For more details, check the Assets and Collection details sections.

 Spotlight assets are also shown if configured by the admin.
 Admin users can add or remove spotlight assets by clicking Edit in the Spotlight section.
 Alternatively, add an asset to the Spotlight using the menu on the asset thumbnail.
 For more details, check the Assets and Collection details sections.

 The bell is shown on the top right corner of all pages.
 It shows the notification counts for the user.
-Click on the bell to open notifications panel on left side of the page.
+Click the bell to open notifications panel on left side of the page.

-The assets page shows all assets available to the logged-in user.
 The number of assets visible against the number of assets filtered is shown above the assets display panel.
-The filters applicable are also shown above the assets.
-More on filtering here.
-Right after the numbers is a reload button .
-It refreshes the assets display so any changes to the assets like additions, deletions, metadata changes etc. are reflected.
+The filters applied are also shown above the assets display.
+See more about filtering here.
+Right after the asset numbers is a reload button .
+It refreshes the assets display so any changes to the assets like additions, deletions, or metadata changes from the last refresh are also reflected.